Habitat Navigation Challenge 2023

 Participate in the contest by registering on the EvalAI challenge page and creating a team.
 Participants will upload docker containers with their agents that evaluated on a AWS GPU-enabled instance.
 Before pushing the submissions for remote evaluation, participants should test the submission docker locally to make sure it is working.
 Instructions for training, local evaluation, and online submission are provided below.

-Valid challenge phases are habitat-{objectnav,imagenav}-{minival, test-standard, test-challenge}-2023-{challenge_id}.
+Valid challenge phases are habitat-{objectnav,imagenav}-{minival, test-standard, test-challenge}-2023-{challenge_id}

 The challenge consists of the following phases:

-2. Test Standard phase: The purpose of this phase/split is to serve as the public leaderboard establishing the state of the art; this is what should be used to report results in papers.
+.
+The purpose of this phase is sanity checking — to confirm that our remote evaluation reports the same result as the one you’re seeing locally.
+Each team is allowed maximum of 100 submissions per day for this phase, but please use them judiciously.
+We will block and disqualify teams that spam our servers. - Test Standard phase: The purpose of this phase/split is to serve as the public leaderboard establishing the state of the art; this is what should be used to report results in papers.
 Each team is allowed maximum of 10 submissions per day for this phase, but again, please use them judiciously.
 Don’t overfit to the test set.

-3. Test Challenge phase: This split will be used to decide challenge winners.
+- Test Challenge phase: This split will be used to decide challenge winners.
 Each team is allowed total of 5 submissions until the end of challenge submission phase.
 The highest performing of these 5 will be automatically chosen.
 Results on this split will not be made public until the announcement of final results at the Embodied AI workshop at CVPR.

 Note: Your agent will be evaluated on 1000 episodes and will have a total available time of 48 hours to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
 If you need more time/resources for evaluation of your submission please get in touch.